Jon Berti Player Props: Marlins vs. Nationals

-The Miami Marlins and Jon Berti, who went 1-for-3 last time in action, battle Trevor Williams and the Washington Nationals at Nationals Park, Friday at 7:05 PM ET.
+Jon Berti -- .172 average over his past 10 games -- will be in action for the Miami Marlins versus the Washington Nationals, with Patrick Corbin on the mound, on June 18 at 1:35 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Mariners.
+In his most recent game, he went 1-for-4 with a double against the Nationals.

 Jon Berti Game Info & Props vs. the Nationals